yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/cursor.md

 You can create a function that returns a reference to a cursor, therefore returning a large result set ready to be processed by the caller of the function.
 You can also use cursors in procedures.

-The following commands, in order, are associated with YSQL cursors:
+The following statements, in order, are associated with YSQL cursors:

 - `DECLARE` – Allows you to create and execute the cursor inside a transaction.